 I am grateful to all of those with whom I have had the pleasure to work during this and other related projects.
 Each of the members of my field work group has provided me extensive personal and professional guidance and taught me a great deal about both scientific research and life in general.
-This research project was only made achievable by detailed fact finding, field based training, support and assistance.
-In this regard, I would like to thank my first assistant Ms. Fariba Alamsi for her great work, analysis and team leading the fieldwork stages; Ms. Avsheh Shilan Aliyar who accompanied me by helping me with data collection and GT analyses along with Ms. Hakima Pashazadhe, Ms. Zhila Sedighi, Mr. Sabah Vatani, Ms. Vida Zafari, Ms. Fatana Sadegi, Ms. Golita Hosseinpour.
-My thanks also goes to Ms. Zeinab Pezeshkian who edited the Farsi version of this work and made it precise and structured and Mr Muslim Nazemi for his guidance and his assistance and step by step GT consultation.
-I would also like to thank Mr. Mohammad Hosseini in preparing the summary of the research and data analysis.
+This team and group research project was only made achievable by detailed fact finding, field based training, support and assistance.
+In this regard, I would like to thank my first assistant Ms. Fariba Alamsi for her great work, analysis and team leading the fieldwork stages; Ms. Aysheh Shilan Aliyar who accompanied me by helping me with data collection and GT analyses along with Ms. Hakima Pashazadhe, Ms. Zhila Sedighi, Mr. Sabah Vatani, Ms. Vida Zafari, Ms. Fatana Sadegi, Ms. Golita Hosseinpour.
+My thanks also goes to Ms. Zeinab Pezeshkian who edited the Farsi version of this work and made it precise and structured, I would also like to thank Mr. Mohammad Hosseini in preparing the summary of the research and data analysis.